TReed0803/QtOpenGL/README.md

 Mostly this exists as a playground for OpenGL 3.3+ and OpenGL ES 3.0+.

 # Tutorials
-For those of you coming here from my Qt5+ OpenGL Tutorials, please checkout the alternative branch (tutorial-series).
+For those who are coming here from my Qt5+ OpenGL Tutorials, please checkout the alternative branch (tutorial-series).
 The master branche is reserved for playing with advanced OpenGL features, and may or may not contain runtime issues.

 # Warning